 As reported in the City's most recent Annual Action Plan for program year 2019, the following chart represents Mountain View's most recent planned disbursements of its CDBG entitlement funds by needs addressed.
 Fair housing services are supported through Mountain View's general fund.
 All HOME funds for this program year are for the development of the new affordable housing units at 950 W. El Camino Real and grant administration, the latter of which did not exceed 10 percent.
-There are two CDBG-funded capital improvement projects scheduled in program year 2019: an HVAC replacement project at the Community Health Awareness Council (CHAC) Clinic addressing neighborhood improvement needs and the new affordable units at 950 W. El Camino Real addressing affordable housing needs.
-The developer for 950 W. El Camino Real subsequently found other funding sources and declined the use of CDBG funds these funds were reallocated for the COVID-19 rental relief program (C-19 RRP).
+There are two CDBG-funded capital improvement projects anticipated scheduled in program year 2019: an HVAC replacement project at the Community Health Awareness Council (CHAC) Clinic addressing neighborhood improvement needs and the new affordable units at 950 W. El Camino Real addressing affordable housing needs.
+The developer for 950 W. El Camino Real subsequently found other funding sources and declined the use of CDBG funds these funds were reallocated for the C-19 RRP the COVID-19 rental relief program.

 As indicated in the 2015-2020 Consolidated Plan, the highest community priorities focus on the provisions and maintenance of affordable housing for low-income renters, preventing and ending homelessness, and the provision of basic services for low-income families, seniors, and disabled households.
 The City of Mountain View continues to identify and fund projects and programs that address the City's highest priorities as evidenced by the above-listed major accomplishments and disbursements of federal expenditures.
+As evidenced by the above-listed major accomplishments and the disbursements of federal expenditures, Mountain View's continues to identify and fund projects and programs that address the City's highest priorities.